Cookie Consent

 This does not only paint a clearer picture of the legal team’s involvement in the process but also actively points out the usual bottlenecks, contract categories that consume most time and bandwidth, and opportunities to streamline operations in particular contract stages.

-#3 Measuring interactions with legal
+#3 Measure interactions with legal

 While a lot of time and effort is expended on reviewing contracts and assisting peer teams within the business, this is also data that remains largely underrepresented during performance assessments.